bcnataly/data-analyst-portfolio-nataly/2_Project_MySQL-PowerBI/README.md

     - The most common work modality is hybrid (45.7%), followed by on-site (28%) and remote (26.3%).

 - **Compensation:**
-    - The top three departments by salary are engineering, services, and support.
+    - The top three highest-paying departments are engineering, services, and support.
     - The company's average annual salary is $54,471 USD.
 Top earners make over $80,000 USD.

 - **Strategic Interpretation:**
 These insights reveal a workforce concentrated in technical and client-facing roles with hybrid work as the dominant modality.
-The compensation data indicates significant investment in key departments and identifies areas for additional equity analysis.
+The compensation data indicates a significant investment in key departments and identifies areas for additional equity analysis.

 ### 🚀 Next Steps: